A Replication Strategy for Mobile Opportunistic Networks based on Utility Clustering: Evaluation

 We evaluate the performance of all CbR flavors under various opportunistic environments.
 To this end, we use the Adyton~\cite{Adyton} simulator.
 Adyton includes a plethora of routing protocols and is capable of processing a multitude of well-known contact traces from real-world networks~\cite{crawdad-site}.

 For the evaluation we use traces that represent opportunistic networks of different scale.
 More specifically, we used two conference traces, namely Infocom'05~\cite{haggle-dataset} and Sigcomm'09~\cite{SigComm-dataset}.
-Additionally, we selected two traces from campuses where the participants, students and faculty members, move in a larger area.
-More specifically, we used the well-known MIT Reality~\cite{Reality-dataset} and the Milano pmtr datasets~\cite{MilanoJ,pmtr-dataset}.
+Additionally, we selected two traces from campuses where the participants, students or students and faculty members, move in a larger area.
+More specifically, we used the well-known MIT Reality~\cite{Reality-dataset}, the Milano pmtr~\cite{MilanoJ,pmtr-dataset} and the NCCU~\cite{nccu} traces.
+For the NCCU case, we considered the contact recordings during the entirety of the 15 days as in~\cite{nccu-more}.
 Finally, we used the Cambridge upmc dataset~\cite{Cambridge-dataset} which is a city-level trace collected in Cambridge, UK.
 Table~\ref{Traces} summarizes the characteristics of the selected traces.